khulnasoft/tracker/docs/docs/advanced/dropping-capabilities.md

 - `--capabilities drop=cap_Y,capZ` (docker env variable CAPABILITIES_DROP)

-The first will add given capabilities to the Base ring, the ring that describe capabilities that will always be effective while tracee is running, so events might be able to work.
+The first will add given capabilities to the Base ring, the ring that describe capabilities that will always be effective while tracker is running, so events might be able to work.
 The last will remove the capabilities from that same ring.